 Why A Boys' Camp?

 We believe strongly in running two separate camps, one serving boys and one serving girls.
 This single-gender approach has numerous benefits for the type of Christian camping experience we want to provide.
-While simply ?letting boys be boys? is quite important to us, we see benefits that extend beyond this axiom.
-At a boy?s camp, the desire to impress females and to continue the lifestyle they know at home (for most) in a co-ed school is diminished.
-Our boys are more free to be themselves, to get dirty, to have fun, and to understand more clearly that God made them in His image?that he made them boys for a reason.
+While simply "letting boys be boys" is quite important to us, we see benefits that extend beyond this axiom.
+At a boys camp, the desire to impress females and to continue the lifestyle they know at home (for most) in a co-ed school is diminished.
+Our boys are more free to be themselves, to get dirty, to have fun, and to understand more clearly that God made them in His image - that he made them boys for a reason.

 Boys and girls are not the same.
-In a single-gender camp, boys can pursue their interests without additional pressure in front of female peers.
+In a single-gender camp, boys can pursue their interests without additional pressure in front of their female peers.
 A boys' camp develops a boy's uniqueness and individuality.
-Counselors at a boys' camp can teach effectively in ways which reach boys and cater to their learning style.
+Counselors at a boys' camp can teach effectively in ways that reach boys and cater to their learning style.

 We also know that boys and girls grow up at different rates.
 At camp, boys are given time to grow up at their own pace, whereas in a coed setting, the girls' more advanced clocks define both learning and structure.
 Our counselors seek positive relationships that are focused on the individual.
 For our boys to know they can be themselves and be loved is a strong reassurance as they adjust to camp life.

-Our camps are founded on the teachings of Jesus Christ and our staff seek to show the love, grace, and truth of Him in all that they do.
+Our camps are founded on the teachings of Jesus Christ, and our staff seek to show the love, grace, and truth of Him in all that they do.
 Kids can plainly see that actions speak louder than words.
 We hope that the lives of our staff will reflect God in such a way that the lives of their campers would be transformed.
 We call this Discipleship.

 We want each camper that comes through our gates to know that they are loved unconditionally.
-This is our desire because this is how God loves us?
-He loved us first, and continues to love us despite all of our imperfections.
+This is our desire because this is how God loves us.
+He loved us first and continues to love us despite all of our imperfections.
 We want our campers to know that God has created each of them as individuals, with different gifts and traits that only they possess.
 Above all, we want our campers to leave camp understanding God more, with a simple knowledge of how to grow in a relationship with the God that created him.

 We do this in a variety of ways.
 Beyond the environment fostered here at camp, which nurtures growth in Christ, we have put in place many events and activities that help campers see Christ in a brand new way.
-Exciting Campfires, enthusiastic Morning Watches, powerful Worship, rich Quiet Times, and relational evening Devotions all help strengthen our campers to be more in tune with Jesus and their relationship with Him.
+Exciting Campfires, enthusiastic Morning Watches, powerful Worship, rich Quiet Times, and relational evening Devotions all help our campers to be more in tune with Jesus and to strengthen their relationship with Him.
 These activities are designed with each specific age group in mind, geared to break through the clutter of our lives so that they can see and understand the clarity of what Jesus did for us on the cross.
-Plus campers get to experience all of this while having the time of their lives surrounded by caring adults who will love them no matter how they respond!
+Plus, campers get to experience all of this while having the time of their lives surrounded by caring adults who will love them no matter how they respond!
 Read more here: